daily-co/daily-track-forwarding/README.md

 The Daily media servers will attempt to open and use a new web socket connection for each audio track that is part of the call.

-## installation of the test utilities in this repo
+## Installation of the test utilities in this repo

 First, you need gstreamer so that `file-to-ws.js` can pull in an audio file and decode it.
 We're using the